systemd/mkosi/mkosi/resources/mkosi.md

 combination of base trees, skeleton trees, and prepare scripts.

 Currently, *Fedora Linux* packages all relevant tools as of Fedora 28.

+Note that when not using a custom mirror, `RHEL` images can only be built from a host system with a `RHEL` subscription (established using e.g. `subscription-manager`).

 # Execution Flow